SirWilliam254/blog/_posts/2020-03-12-Hello-World.markdown

 Hello World.

 "Do the difficult things while they are easy and do the great things while they are small.
 A journey of a thousand miles must begin with a single step indeed", a wise man coined.
-This marks my first step into the journey of becoming a competent Machine learning Engineer.
+This marks my first step into the journey of becoming a competent Data Analyst.

 ## The Future
 Our world is gradually evolving to become more technology reliant, and one of the technologies expected to revolutionize the future is machine leaning.